-Digital marketing is broad and it encompasses a number of different channels including social media, content marketing, website marketing.
+Digital marketing is broad and it encompasses several different channels including social media, content marketing, and website marketing.
 SEO, PPC and email marketing to name a few.

 Digital marketing aims to reach customers, educate them, increase your brand awareness and be the go-to product or service when a customer wishes to buy.
 Choosing the marketing channel for your market is key.

 There are a lot of trends highlighted in this article and unless you’re a large corporate business hiring thousands of employees then it will be impossible to implement all of them in 2024.

 However, hopefully, it has given you some insights on where to focus your online digital marketing efforts.
 Below are some quick tips to get you up and running this year.